zincware/ZnSocket/README.md

 ```

 > [!NOTE]
-> ZnSocket does not decode strings automatically.
+> ZnSocket does not encode/decode strings.
 Using it is equivalent to using `Redis.from_url(storage, decode_responses=True)` in the Redis client.

 ## Lists